ScottG489/scottg489.github.io/README.md

 Project for my personal website, [giminiani.com](http://www.giminiani.com).
 Created using the [Gatsby framework](https://github.com/gatsbyjs/gatsby).

+## Development
+Run `npm start` to start the development server.

+Run `./test.sh` to run full CI build.
+Be sure to comment out lines that you don't want to occur such as prod deployment lines or lines relating to infra testing in cases where no infra changes have occurred.

 ## Posting
 ### Creating a new post

 Simply add a new `.md` file in `src/content/posts` along with any other assets such as images.
 Be sure set the `layout` field in the Front Matter to "post".
 See other existing posts for examples.

 ### Getting the date for a blog post